kennethlng/digiroma-mockup/README.md

 [Viser.js]() was used for data visualization.
 They have a huge library of ready-to-use components for React.
 It was just a matter of properly mapping over the data.

 ![data visualization](https://i.imgur.com/s7ypvAs.gif)

+## Contact

+If you have any issues or questions, message me on [Twitter](https://twitter.com/kennethlng) or email me hello@kennethlng.com.